jesusridesthebus/digital-closet-planning/README.md

 #### User Stories -- stretch goals

+* As a user, I want to be able to login so I can access my closet and feel secure about its contents being saved
 * As a user, I want to be able to search for clothing items by multiple categories
 * As a user, I want to be able to keep track of what I have worn
 * As a user, I want to be able to store outfits for the future